For Those in Peril (1944 film): Plot

-During the Second World War a fighter pilot bails-out over the English Channel.
+During the Second World War a fighter pilot bails out over the English Channel.
 Lost in the vast sea he floats but is unaided.
-Observers on the coast at the White Cliffs of Dover assess that it is too late.
-He is dead.
+A lifeboat is launched to rescue the pilot but fails to find him in time, and observers on the Sussex coast near Beachy Head note that it is too late and the pilot has drowned.

 We are then introduced to various characters on a coastal air sea rescue base on the Sussex coast.

 Aspiring RAF pilot Pilot Officer Rawlings (Ralph Michael) has failed to make the grade in training as a mainstream pilot and grudgingly accepts the alternative of joining the crew of Launch 183 (which the crew call Sally), an air-sea rescue craft skippered by Flight Lieutenant Murray (David Farrar).
-Rawlings is initially resentful and bored by the apparent mundane and un-exciting life, until the vessel is called on to rescue the three man crew of an RAF bomber shot down in mid-Channel, in a small rubber dinghy in the fog.
+Rawlings is initially resentful and bored by the apparent mundane and unexciting life, until the vessel is called on to rescue the three-man crew of an RAF bomber shot down in mid-Channel, in a small rubber dinghy in the fog.
 The three survivors encounter a German trawler, Konigin, in the fog and are keen not to be seen.
 The fog clears and the three men send up a kite.
 They are spotted by a Supermarine Walrus seaplane.
-They try to warn it not to land as here are mines in the water, but they are too late.
+They try to warn it not to land as there are mines in the water, but they are too late.
 The men paddle themselves out of the minefield.

 At the point where the two launches (134 and 183) spot the men the German trawler reappears.
 It has a mounted gun on the front and a battle commences.
 HSL 134 is hit.
 The larger naval vessel RML 529 arrives and provides enough fire power to scare the Germans off.
 183 rescues the men and takes 134 on tow.

 Having accomplished the rescue, the boat runs into an enemy minefield and is also then attacked by German fighters.
 When Murray is killed, Rawlings has to take charge and bring the vessel back.
 134 is in trouble had everyone transfers to 183.
 RML 518 escorts them home.